devpelux/fullcontrols/index.md

 ## Enums
 [CheckType](https://github.com/devpelux/fullcontrols/wiki/CheckType-Enum)
-Check type.
+Specifies the check type of a checkable FlatMenuItem.

 [ChildArrangingMode](https://github.com/devpelux/fullcontrols/wiki/CheckType-Enum)
-Defines the way of arranging a child in a Kaleidoborder.
+Specifies the way of arranging a child in a Kaleidoborder.

 [LabelType](https://github.com/devpelux/fullcontrols/wiki/LabelType-Enum)
-Label type.
+Specifies the label type to use in a text box or password box.

 [TextType](https://github.com/devpelux/fullcontrols/wiki/TextType-Enum)
-Text type.
+Specifies the text type allowed in a TextBoxPlus.

 [ToggleType](https://github.com/devpelux/fullcontrols/wiki/ToggleType-Enum)
-Toggle type.
+Specifies the allowed toggle behaviours in a ToggleButtonPlus.

 # FullControls.Controls Namespace